 Major Commissions and Assignments:

-2015 – 2016: Produced a visual narrative for the Annual report on CSR initiatives in the area of public health in rural India by RP-Sanjiv Goenka Group.
+2015 – 2016: Produced the visuals for the Annual Report on CSR initiatives in the rural West Bengal by RP-Sanjiv Goenka Group.

-2014 – 2015: Invited by International Crop Research Institute for Semi-Arid Tropics (ICRISAT) for a special scientific (laboratory) imaging project on crop researches.
+2014 – 2015: Assigned by International Crop Research Institute for Semi-Arid Tropics (ICRISAT) for a special scientific (laboratory) imaging project on crop researches.

 2013 – 2014: Multiple assignments for Danish International Development Agency (DANIDA) to produce visual narratives for mass awareness about different health and education initiatives in rural West Bengal.

-2012 & 2013: Assigned by Centre for Advancement of Traditional Building Technology and Skills (CATTS) / UNESCO to produce a multimedia narrative on restoration of thousand years old Shekhawati Heritage of Rajasthan and raising public awareness.
+2012 & 2013: Assigned by UNESCO / Centre for Advancement of Traditional Building Technology and Skills (CATTS) to use scientific imaging for restoration of thousand years old Shekhawati Heritage of Rajasthan and raising public awareness.

 2010 – 2011: Assigned to capture the festivities and culture of Northeast India to produce the Calendar of 2011 for Lafarge India Pvt.
 Ltd

-2010 – 2011: Produced a full-length film on a rural healthcare initiative in Northeast India for Govt. of India/World Bank, supported by Apollo Munich Health Insurance Co.
-Ltd.
+2010 – 2011: Produced a short-film on a rural healthcare initiative in Northeast India by Govt. of India and World Bank.

 2014: Invited in 10th International Photography Conference at Birla Industrial & Technological Museum, Kolkata held in 24-Jan-2014 to deliver a lecture on – “DOCUMENTING HEALTH: THE MISSING LINK OF INDIAN HEALTHCARE SYSTEM”.
 There were about 600 invitees and delegates from all across the globe involved in practicing different genre of photography and imaging technologies.